 Components of SEP In this lesson/unit plan, it is clear that students have a structured opportunity to: Present?
 Y/N What teacher actions were taken to facilitate this component for students?
 What are the students doing?
-Ask questions based on observations and/or other appropriate information of a scientific phenomenon Generate, identify, and/or evaluate questions that can be systematically investigated (i.e., questions that are testable/investigable/scientific) Ask questions that challenge the premise of an argument or interpretation of a data set 4) [Engineering] Define or describe a problem that can be solved (through an object, tool, process, and/or system)
+What sensemaking or intellectual work are students doing?
+Ask questions based on observations and/or other appropriate information of a scientific phenomenon 2) Generate, identify, and/or evaluate questions that can be systematically investigated (i.e., questions that are testable/investigable/scientific) 3) Ask questions that challenge the premise of an argument or interpretation of a data set 4) [Engineering] Define or describe a problem that can be solved (through an object, tool, process, and/or system)

-©2015 California State University East Bay All Rights Reserved.
+©2015, 2024 California State University East Bay All Rights Reserved.
 Any unauthorized reprint or use of this document is prohibited under federal law.
-Project Next Gen ASET was supported by a grant to the California State University East Bay by the National Science Foundation Discovery Research K12, Award No. DRL-1418440.
-PI: michele.korb@csueastbay.edu or contact corinne.lardy@csus.edu, michelle.sinapuelas@csueastbay.edu
+Project Next Gen ASET was supported by a grant to the California State University East Bay by the National Science Foundation Discovery Research K12, Award No.DRL-1418440.
+PI: michele.korb@csueastbay.edu or contact corinne.lardy@csus.edu, msinapuelas@sfsu.edu Last Updated 10/31/2024